Complete Guide to Saint Valentine and Valentine’s Day

 "The greatest happiness you can

-have been knowing that you do not necessarily require happiness." -
+have is knowing that you do not necessarily require happiness." -

 William Saroyan